-Hong Kong
+Hong Kong SAR

-Our subsidiaries incorporated in Hong Kong are generally subject to Hong Kong profits tax at a rate of 16.5%.
-For the years 2019 and onwards, the first HK\$2 million of profits generated by one entity incorporated in Hong Kong is taxed at a rate of 8.25%, while the remaining profits will continue to be taxed at the 16.5% tax rate.
-For the years ended December 31, 2021 and 2022 and 2023, our Hong Kong subsidiaries did not incur any profits tax in Hong Kong as they did not have any assessable profit for these years.
+Our subsidiaries incorporated in Hong Kong SAR are generally subject to Hong Kong profits tax at a rate of 16.5%.
+For the years 2019 and onwards, the first HK\$2 million of profits generated by one entity incorporated in Hong Kong SAR is taxed at a rate of 8.25%, while the remaining profits will continue to be taxed at the 16.5% tax rate.
+For the years ended December 31, 2022, 2023 and 2024, our subsidiaries in Hong Kong SAR did not incur any profits tax in Hong Kong SAR as they did not have any assessable profit for these years.